FrancisRussell/simple-path-match/README.md

 - The separator of the paths to be matched against is specified at run-time.
 - No `..` instances may appear in the pattern - the library is only intended for evaluating relative paths below a root path.
-- The paths being matched must only use the separator that was specified at `PathMatch` construction time.

 ## Why would someone want a library with so many restrictions?